 Like any hair method, it can take some trial and error to get a new technique to give you the results you're hoping for.
 As a 4c girl, I can say that hair plopping has been a great tool for stretching my curls and cutting down on my styling time, but I have adjusted a few things in the method.
 I do turn my head over, but I don't lay my curls in the middle of the towel.
 I think that step works well for hair types that scrunch while drying.
 I also secure my hair with a silk scarf first, then wrap a t-shirt around the scarf to absorb the moisture.

 What Do I Need to Try Hair Plopping?

 - A shirt or microfiber towel

-Gently fold over from the waist, place your curls in the center of the fabric with the t-shirt and position the t-shirt at the nape of your neck; if you're using the traditional method to plop your curls.
-If you want to stretch the hair, I recommend wrapping the hair without scrunching your curls in the towel like an accordion.
+- Gently fold over from the waist, place your curls in the center of the fabric with the t-shirt, and position the t-shirt at the nape of your neck if you're using the traditional method to plop your curls.
+I recommend wrapping the hair without scrunching your curls in the towel like an accordion if you want to stretch the hair.
 You might need a little help securing the ends of the hair, so have a hair tie like Snappee No-Crease Hair Ties nearby.

 - Now take the sleeves of the shirt and tie them in a knot behind your head.
 You should have created a turban.
 Depending on your hair texture, you'll wait for 10- 20 minutes for the excess water to absorb.
 For type 4 hair, I recommend leaving your hair wrapped overnight.